 My drafted conclusion is that the NOW Showcase designers brought a bit of eclectic luxury to SoEthic that was missing.

-created with organic and reclaimed materials “being environmentally conscious is only part of the story,” says Shira.
+Alex Bell and Shira Entis, the lovely, vibratious designers behind Fleabags, a high end and successful collecion of totes, explained to me that while their collection is created with organic and reclaimed materials “being environmentally conscious is only part of the story,” says Shira.
 The concept behind the look and development for a particular market is another part of the story.
 It is essential that their collection be merchandised with other high end collections.
 And if the buyers are not going to voluntarily seek out SoEthic they may need to reconsider their future approach to showcasing.
 “But this is something we could have never known, you always have to give something a shot once and then you learn.
 Coming as a group with NOW was the right move for us this trip.”

 The same can be applied to the other designers that joined NOW in Paris.
 This is all feedback NOW will consider when traveling abroad next season.
 How can seemingly more high end, ethical, US based brands integrate internatinoally under the umbrella of the “green” label.